What are we doing?

-The aim of the study is to develop an intervention to increase physical activity in sedentary adults living with depression and one or more long-term physical health conditions (for example, diabetes, chronic obstructive pulmonary disease and coronary heart disease).
+The aim of this study is to develop an intervention to reduce long periods of sitting in adults living with one or more long-term physical health conditions and depression.
+Examples of long-term physical health conditions are diabetes, chronic obstructive pulmonary disease and coronary heart disease.

 Why is it important?

 Sitting down or lying down for long periods of time whilst a person is awake is harmful to their health.
 People with long-term physical health conditions and depression are likely to spend long periods of time sitting still.
 Being more physically active could help relieve symptoms of depression and improve physical wellbeing.